RoMalms10/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-this project is to help get me familiarized with permissions and how to change them, along with ownerships of files and directories.
+This project is to help get me familiarized with permissions and how to change them, along with ownerships of files and directories.

 File 0: This script will change the user ID to betty.
 File 1: This script will print the effective user ID of the current user.